M3RICK/GLaDOS/docs/mdbook/src/compiler/ir-generation.md

 # IR Generation

+> **WARNING**: This page is still being completed.
+Some of the information is false and filled with temporary dummy information.
+The actual IR syntax has changed significantly from what is documented here, as a custom WebAssembly-like format was created for this project.

 This page details how GLaDOS translates the type-checked AST into Intermediate Representation (IR), a stack-based bytecode suitable for VM execution.

 ## Overview